redis/redis-rb/README.markdown

       redis.incr "baz"
     end

+## Multithreaded Operation

+To use redis safely in a multithreaded environment, be sure to initialize the client with :thread_safe=>true

+    Redis.new(:thread_safe=>true)

+See the tests and benchmarks for examples.

 ## More info

 Check the [Redis Command Reference](http://code.google.com/p/redis/wiki/CommandReference) or check the tests to find out how to use this client.